 Because we pay a significant portion of compensation as long-term equity awards, we believe that viewing the compensation that is actually realizable by our Chief Executive Officer is important to an understanding of our executive compensation program.
 Realizable pay recognizes the impact of actual financial and stock performance in the returns available (or "realizable") by the executive.
-In contrast, reported pay (which reflects the grant date fair value for stock options used in Summary Compensation Table disclosure) estimates the expected value of compensation on the day it was granted, in accordance with financial accounting principles.
+In contrast, reported pay (which reflects the grant date fair value for equity awards used in Summary Compensation Table disclosure) estimates the expected value of compensation on the day it was granted, in accordance with financial accounting principles.
 Realizable pay helps investors understand the sensitivity of our compensation to actual financial and market performance and the resulting returns available to the executive.
 The Compensation Committee believes that given the heavily-weighted pay-for-performance structure of our executive compensation program, realizable pay is an important measure to review in analyzing the alignment between our compensation and our stock price performance.

-The chart below shows our indexed TSR over the past three years, with both the total reported compensation of Dr. Berrey for each year as well as Dr. Berrey's "realizable" pay, which reflects base salary and annual performance-bonus earned and values equity awards using their intrinsic value as of the end of the applicable year (whether or not vested and exercisable).
+The chart below shows our indexed total stockholder return (TSR) over the past three years, with both the total reported compensation of Dr. Berrey for each year as well as Dr. Berrey's "realizable" pay, which reflects base salary and annual performance-bonus earned and values equity awards using their intrinsic value as of the end of the applicable year (whether or not vested and exercisable).
+Intrinsic value, in the case of options, is the difference between the stock price on December 31, 2017 and the exercise price of a share of our stock subject to an outstanding award.
+For RSUs and PRSUs, the intrinsic value is the stock price on December 31, 2017 multiplied by the number of shares underlying outstanding RSUs and PSUs.
+Intrinsic value differs from the value reported in the Summary Compensation Table, in that intrinsic value represents the value that could be received by the award recipient, whereas the value as required to be reported in the Summary Compensation Table represents a hypothetical value of an award on the grant date, regardless of subsequent events affecting the share price.
+One-third of PRSUs granted to each of our named executive officers during 2017 were forfeited based on non-achievement of the performance conditions, and have zero intrinsic value (see "Performance-Based Restricted Stock Units" below).
 Indexed TSR is the return associated with a hypothetical \$100 investment in our stock at the beginning of the relevant period.